vibeRunner/scrapyard/README.md

 Simple alarm with TTS message activacting on specified time.
 It works on macOS, not so sure about Linux or Windows
 ### Brute1V4N
 More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
 And yes, I could make one loop for going after every character in the password!
 It was just a long time ago.
-### openUpCaesar
+### caesar
-Open up Caesar!
-We need to know the truth! the most basic script there is, with a very obvious twist. it just plays around with Caesar ciphers.
+The most basic script there is, with a very obvious twist. it just plays around with Caesar ciphers.
 If you don't know the "key", just use its' bruteforcing function!
 ### SummoningStone
 Tired of copy-pasting pings to make your friends come on voice chat?
 Why not automate this process!
 This simple discord bot will constantly ping your target.
 Friendly disclaimer: they *might* get mad at you for using it
 ### Timer